Anti social behaviour

 What happens if I report anti-social behaviour ?

-Our team of Neighbourhood Officers will contact you to discuss the report.
+Our anti-social behaviour officers will contact you to discuss the report.
 We will ask you questions about the incident and the events leading up to it, to identify any actions that need to be taken.

 An action plan will be agreed with you setting out the following: